praneet1988/ELeFHAnt/README.md

 Label Harmonization is a function to harmonize cell labels (celltypes) across single cell datasets.

 ## Requirements
 It requires a list of processed Seurat Objects with Celltypes column in metadata or a integrated seurat object (integrated seurat object with Celltypes and seurat_clusters column in metadata).
 One can choose from randomForest, SVM or Ensemble classifiction method to harmonize celltypes.
+Please see: DefaultAssay of eaach object should be set to "RNA".

 ## How the function works?
 ### Integrate seurat objects